littlehorse-enterprises/lh-user-tasks-bridge/README.md

 ### Access Swagger UI

-In order to see OpenAPI Specs with Swagger UI, and after having SSO Workflow Bridge API running, you just need to go to your web browser and access the following URL: <http://localhost:8089/swagger-ui/index.html>
+In order to see OpenAPI Specs with Swagger UI, and after having User Tasks Bridge API running, you just need to go to your web browser and access the following URL: <http://localhost:8089/swagger-ui/index.html>